EfazIbrahim/Portfolio-Website/README.md

 # Portfolio-Website
-Website hosted on Vercel, built using React to highlight my projects and achievements.
+Website hosted on Git Pages, built using React to highlight my projects and achievements.